New Child Care Solutions to Support Working Families

 Any parent will tell you – finding affordable child care so they can pursue training or education to get and keep any job isn’t easy.

 The Child Care and Development Fund (CCDF), administered by HHS, provides funding to states, territories, and tribes to subsidize the cost of child care for low-income working families and expand the child care options available to them.
 Recent HHS research shows that CCDF helps parents work, increasing employment and labor force participation among low-income mothers.
-These supports for working families are in line with President Trump’s recent Executive Order on Reducing Poverty in America by Promoting Opportunity and Economic Mobility.
+These supports for working families are in line not only with HHS’ strategic goals but also with President Trump’s recent Executive Order on Reducing Poverty in America by Promoting Opportunity and Economic Mobility.

 While child care subsidies significantly ease the financial burden of child care and incentivize work, there are so many other ways that states can support parents as they work toward family self-sufficiency.